nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/firmware_architecture.rst

     Event handling in modules

-For more information about each module and its configuration, see the respective :ref:`module documentation <asset_tracker_v2_subpages>`.
+For more information about the modules and their configuration, see the :ref:`asset_tracker_v2_modules`.

 Thread usage
 ************